Ayan-dot/qi-interpreter/grammar.md

 ### 2.7 Comments

-Comments are text in a .qi file that the interpreter scans but ignores.
+Comments are text in a .q file that the interpreter scans but ignores.
 An inline comment begins with the `$` character, prompting the lexer to ignore the rest of the line.
 This applies to any sequence of characters and tokens.
 Note: comments cannot be nested inside of literals.